About Electromagnetic Field

 When you arrive, you'll be issued with a conference badge unlike any you've seen before.
-Our badge is a full-blown microcontroller with an LCD screen and wireless connectivity.
+Our badge is a full-blown microcontroller with some secret features we think you'll love.
 After the event, instead of sitting in a drawer, it's fully reprogrammable to do whatever you want.

-We want EMF to be as family-friendly as possible: in 2016, thanks to our generous sponsors, we were able to provide free childcare and in 2018 we're doing the same again.
+We want EMF to be as family-friendly as possible: thanks to our generous sponsors, we have been able to provide free childcare run by professionals since 2016, and we'll be doing the same again.

 What makes Electromagnetic Field unique is that everything is created by attendees like you.
 The entire event — stewarding, water, electricity, internet, stages, toilets, and the bar — is organised by a dedicated team of volunteers, and everyone who turns up does their part to make the event an amazing place to be for a weekend.
 We're a non-profit organisation, so every penny you spend on your ticket goes towards making the event happen.

 Here's what BBC News had to say when they visited the very first EMF.